Blog 62: Identify your competitive advantage and business moat.

 - Compute market share (if not directly available, use metrics such as number of users, downloads, total revenue, profitability etc. to arrive at an approximate market share)

-- Financials and calculate related ratios (if available/possible).
+- Financials and calculate related ratios (if available or possible).

 - Pricing strategy in relation to competition.

-Fourth step: Analyse our product’s threats and opportunities mainly with respect to
+iv.
+Analyse your product’s threats and opportunities mainly with respect to

 - Substitute products and new entrants (refer blog 12 for Porter’s 5 forces framework).